mongodb-industry-solutions/retail-unified-commerce/README.md

-# Store Associate App Demo – From Data Silos to Smart Service with MongoDB Atlas
+# Leafy Store Associate Demo App – Unified Data and Search for Smarter Product Discovery

-This README helps developers understand the purpose, structure, and deployment process of this unified commerce demo.
+This README helps developers understand the purpose, structure, and deployment process of this Demo App.

 ---